I am an online writer with a degree in journalism who writes on a wide range of topics.

 Here is the breakdown of the different directions of the Leadership Compass.
 Have fun finding where you fall on the compass and how well you fit the description!

-- Like to be in control; comfortable in the lead
+- Likes to be in control; comfortable in a leading role

 - Quick and to the point